-Probability of Default (PD) Exposures are placed into long run PD rating grades based upon application / behavioural scores, Loan to Value and Arrears Status.
+• Probability of Default (PD) Exposures are placed into long run PD rating grades based upon application / behavioural scores, Loan to Value and Arrears Status.
 Each rating grade is assigned a regulatory (long run average) PD.
-Exposures may subsequently migrate across grades over time.
-Loss Given Default (LGD) Deterministic models predicting propensity for possession (given default), movements in property values, property value haircuts and post-default costs incurred - in current and downturn conditions.
-Exposures at Default (EAD) Deterministic model predicting exposure at the point of default taking into account balance, predefault costs incurred and interest accrued - in current and downturn conditions.
+Exposures may subsequently migrate across grades over time. • Loss Given Default (LGD) Deterministic models predicting propensity for possession (given default), movements in property values, property value haircuts and post-default costs incurred - in current and downturn conditions. • Exposures at Default (EAD) Deterministic model predicting exposure at the point of default taking into account balance, pre- default costs incurred, and interest accrued - in current and downturn conditions.

-These form the base inputs to the regulatory risk weight function, in order to derive Pillar 1 risk weighted assets at account level.
+These measures form the base inputs to the regulatory risk weight function, in order to derive Pillar 1 risk weighted assets at account level.
 Thereafter, minimum capital requirements are calculated as 8% of risk weighted assets, reflecting the credit risk capital required to cover unexpected losses attributed to the portfolio.

-Expected losses are also derived by multiplying PD, LGD and EAD together, both on a point in time and downturn basis.
+Under IRB, expected losses are also derived by multiplying the above measures together, both on a current 'point in time' and long run / downturn basis.
 These reflect losses which the Society expects to lose as a result of customers defaulting across the course of an economic cycle.
 Where such expected losses exceed accounting provisions, the excess of expected losses is deducted from CET1 capital.